 The initial PADI is a three day course, with classroom work, pool work and finally beach dives.

-There is a medical which you also have to pay for, a GP on the island does those.
+There was a medical which you also had to pay for, a GP on the island did those.
 People DO fail the medical..

 You also have to be able to swim.
 That sounds obvious, but people do try to learn to scuba dive without being swimmers.
 It is tested, you have to swim a few lengths.
 There was one boy in our group who couldn’t swim a length without fins, somehow he managed to get in.

 The course isn’t hard, the exam at the end is very straightforward.
 We did ours sitting under the palm trees on the beach, all very lovely.